 Data retrieval features

-Now, your analytics application can call the Amazon Glacier Select API to retrieve only the relevant data for your query from the Amazon Glacier archive.
-Amazon Glacier Select will soon integrate with Amazon Athena and Amazon Redshift Spectrum so you can now consider Glacier archives a part of your data lake.
+Now, your analytics application can call the Amazon S3 Glacier Select API to retrieve only the relevant data for your query from the Amazon S3 Glacier archive.

-Prior to Glacier Select, an Amazon Glacier archive had to be completely restored before the data could be used.
-Now customers can use Glacier Select to lower their costs and uncover more insights from their archive data.
+Prior to S3 Glacier Select, an Amazon S3 Glacier archive had to be completely restored before the data could be used.
+Now customers can use S3 Glacier Select to lower their costs and uncover more insights from their archive data.